 · The Principal and staff saw a need for more wet areas for hands on science, horticulture and technology based activities.

 · A committee of parents, teachers and community was formed.

-- An architect parent designed building to our specifications
+· An architect parent designed the building to our specifications.

-- Families were also encouraged to buy a brick or donate
+· Families were encouraged to buy a brick or donate funds.

 Overview of the Farrer Primary School Environment Centre

 The Farrer Primary School Environment Centre includes the following aspects:

 Farrer students participate in lessons in the Environment Centre every week.
 Senior students are given leadership opportunities as Green Team or Clean Team members.